markwu372/COMS6998FinalProject/README.md

 ## Example commands to execute the code

+We modify the official code of the original paper "When and How CNNs Generalize to Out-Of-Distribution Category-Viewpoint Combinations".

 For CNN experiment on MNIST-Rotation dataset, please run CNN/MNIST_Rotation/CNN_mnist.ipynb

 For GAN expriment on MNIST-Rotation dataset and Biased-Car dataset, please run GAN/MNIST_Rotation/GAN_mnist.ipynb and GAN_biased_car.ipynb.